kadamwhite/talks/2018/wceu/slides.md

 ???

-but also a philosophy statement,
+but also a philosophy statement, installation instructions,

 ---
 <!-- .slide: data-background-position="center top" data-background="images/redux-readme-the-gist.png" -->